anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Agent-Proximity Assertion {#agt_prx}

-"Agent-proximity" is a statement in the PVR and in the voucher that the registrar LDevID certificate was provided via the Registrar-Agent as defined in {{exchanges}} and not directly to the pledge.
+"Agent-proximity" is a statement in the PVR and in Voucher that the registrar LDevID certificate was provided via the Registrar-Agent as defined in {{exchanges}} and not directly to the pledge.
-Agent-proximity is therefore a different assertion than "proximity", which is defined in {{Section 4 of RFC8366}}.
-TODO: not bis, no proximity in Section 4
+It is therefore a different assertion than "proximity", which is defined in {{Section 3 of !RFC8995}}.
+TODO(check correct RFC; was RFC8366)
-Agent-proximity is defined as additional assertion type in {{I-D.ietf-anima-rfc8366bis}}.
+Hence, {{I-D.ietf-anima-rfc8366bis}} defines the additional assertion type `agent-proximity`.
-This assertion can be verified by the registrar and also by the MASA during the voucher-request processing.
+This assertion type can be verified by the registrar and MASA during BRSKI-PRM voucher-request processing.

 In BRSKI, the pledge verifies POP of the registrar via the TLS handshake and pins that public key as the `proximity-registrar-cert` into the voucher request.
 This allows the MASA to verify the proximity of the pledge and registrar, facilitating a decision to assign the pledge to that domain owner.